pewi21/gw2browser/README.md

 Opens a Guild Wars 2 .dat file and allows the user to browse and extract its files.
-Currently it supports power-of-two textures, JPEG and WebP Images, models, 126x64 ATEX textures, sound, strings and binary files.
+Currently it supports power-of-two textures, JPEG and WebP Images, models, 126x64 ATEX textures, sound, sound bank, eula, strings and binary files.

 When a .dat file is opened, it will first index the file.
 This makes it *a lot* faster to re-open the same .dat.
 Unfortunately, every time the .dat changes it